-Laprecious Epps pleaded guilty to possession of marijuana.
+Laprecious Epps pleaded guilty to possession of marijuana on Feb.
+28, 2018.
 His other charges were dismissed.
 He was sentenced to 90 days with a 45-day jail credit.

 INDIANAPOLIS-- Police are cracking down on the drug epidemic in Indiana.
 Investigators said a house on the west side caught their eye after repeated overdose calls to the home.

 Court documents show detectives believed heroin was sold from the home in the 400 block of S. McClure St. in Wayne Township.
 It's the same residence where a 10-year old lived.

 "It's a good case where we got more narcotics off the street," Officer Jim Gillespie said.